Dental Crowns in Whitby

 Frequently Asked Questions

-Dental crowns play two important roles in your mouth.
-First and foremost, they completely restore the function of your tooth which means you can close your teeth and chew without pain or discomfort or without having to compensate by chewing on one side.
-Secondarily (but also important!) crowns are designed to blend in with your natural teeth.
-That means they are coloured and contoured to match your aesthetic.
-In fact, sometimes people forget altogether which tooth is the crown.
+Dental crowns serve two important functions.
+They restore the full function of your tooth, allowing you to chew without pain or discomfort.
+Additionally, crowns are designed to blend seamlessly with your natural teeth.
+They are coloured and contoured to match your smile, so much so that many people can’t even tell which tooth has the crown.

 More Dental Services